barryclark/jekyll-now/_posts/2022-4-16-Get-Github-Student-Pack.md

 However there is a **catch** ; in order to recieve the verification email you will have to change the domain.

-You will have to change it to something like this -
+You will be having an email address something like this -

 > username@tsecedu.org